adobe/legacy-stock-api-docs/README.md

   + [License History Reference](docs/api/13-license-history.md)
   + [Locale codes](docs/api/14-locale-codes.md)

-__Please note__: The *Support* and *Contact Us* links are not currently working.
-If you have technical questions, please send them to stockapis@adobe.com, and put "[Stock API docs]" in the subject line.
-If you are interested in partnering with Adobe, please contact Grp-AdobeStockPartnerships@adobe.com.

 Contributions are welcome!
-If you find a mistake or would like to clarify something, please submit a pull request.
+If you find a mistake, please follow the [issue template](ISSUE_TEMPLATE.md) or would like to add or clarify something, please see the [contributing guidelines](CONTRIBUTING.md).